alpaka-group/llama/docs/pages/views.rst

 VirtualView
 -----------

-Virtual views can be created on top of existing views, offering shifted access to a subrange of the array domain.
+Virtual views can be created on top of existing views, offering shifted access to a subspace of the array dimensions.

 .. code-block:: C++